anitaposch/anita-grav/user/pages/03.about/page.md

 > Anita Posch **is NOT on** Instagram, Facebook, Telegram, TikTok or any other platform and she **never asks you to invest, for your trades** or similar.

-## Download Speaker Info <a id="speaker"></a>
+## Speaker Info <a id="speaker"></a>

 [Book Anita for your event](/contact)

-Anita Posch is a world-renowned speaker, she talked at conferences around the world for instance in Accra / Ghana, Cape Town / South Africa, Nairobi / Kenya, Lusaka / Zambia, San Salvador / El Salvador, Prague / Czech Republic, Lugano / Switzerland, Riga / Latvia, Bali / Indonesia, Vienna / Austria or Nashville / USA.
+Anita Posch is a world-renowned speaker.
+She has spoken at conferences around the world for instance in Accra / Ghana, Cape Town / South Africa, Nairobi / Kenya, Lusaka / Zambia, San Salvador / El Salvador, Prague / Czech Republic, Lugano / Switzerland, Riga / Latvia, Bali / Indonesia, Vienna / Austria or Nashville / USA.

 ### Plan B conference, Lugano 2023
 <iframe width="100%" height="476" src="https://www.youtube-nocookie.com/embed/CExOwVQYHNg?si=R7hcmhpWHbyn0BND&amp;start=5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>